Normalized Direction-preserving Adam

-In Alg.~\ref{alg:ND-Adam}, the iteration over $\mathcal{N}$ can be performed in parallel, and thus introduces no extra computational complexity.
-Compared to Adam, computing $g_{t}\left(w_{i}\right)$ and $w_{i,t}$ may take slightly more time, which, however, is negligible in practice.
-On the other hand, to estimate the second order moment of each $w_{i}\in\mathbb{R}^{n}$, Adam maintains $n$ scalars, whereas ND-Adam requires only one scalar, $v_{t}\left(w_{i}\right)$.
-Thus, ND-Adam has smaller memory overhead than Adam.
+In Alg.~\ref{alg:ND-Adam}, computing $g_{t}\left(w_{i}\right)$ and $w_{i,t}$ may take slightly more time compared to Adam, which however is negligible in practice.
+On the other hand, to estimate the second order moment of each $w_{i}\in\mathbb{R}^{n}$, Adam maintains $n$ scalars, whereas ND-Adam requires only one scalar, $v_{t}\left(w_{i}\right)$, and thus reduces the memory overhead of Adam.

 In the following, we address the direction missing problem and the ill-conditioning problem discussed in Sec.~\ref{sec:adam}, and explain Alg.~\ref{alg:ND-Adam} in detail.
 We show how the proposed algorithm jointly solves the two problems, as well as its relation to other normalization schemes.